metal3-io/metal3-docs/design/baremetal-operator/bulk-set-bios-config.md

   a `namespace` hint will be added to the BMO to specify the namespace to use for the schema.
 These BMO changes will be described in a follow-on doc.
-- It is recommended that the refererence to the schema not use corev1.ObjectReference, but instead define a separate struct, see [ObjectReference](https://github.com/kubernetes-sigs/cluster-api/issues/2318)
+- It is recommended that the reference to the schema not use corev1.ObjectReference, but instead define a separate struct, see [ObjectReference](https://github.com/kubernetes-sigs/cluster-api/issues/2318)